IsaacAkin/IsaacAkin/README.md

 I'm interested in web development, mobile app development and backend development.

-- 🔭 I’m currently working on a fullstack library website made with C#, ASP.NET and MySQL.
+- 🔭 I’m currently working on a tic tac toe game in HTML/CSS and JavaScript.
-- 🌱 I'm currently learning C# and JavaScript
+- 🌱 I'm currently learning C#, JavaScript and MongoDB.
 - 👯 I’m looking to collaborate on any project that involves C#, JavaScript and Flutter.

 <!--